Schedule Changes and Course Withdrawals 1.202

 One day 1 day prior to class starting

-Changes that can be made during this time include adding classes, dropping one class and adding another, and changing sections of the same course.
-Changes will be made only if space for effective instruction is available.
-For online courses, students may add a section until 11:59 pm the day before the section starts.
+Changes that can be made during this time include adding or dropping classes, and changing sections of the same course.
+Changes will be made only if space is available for effective instruction.

-After this time frame, students may still add a class with instructor consent if space for effective instruction is available and prerequisites have been met.
+After the schedule change period, students may still add a class with instructor consent if space is available for effective instruction and prerequisites have been met.

-All changes to schedules after the start of the semester are subject to the refund policy at https://elgin.edu/refunds.
+All changes to schedules after the start of the semester are subject to the policy.

 Withdrawal (W) and Administrative Withdrawal (AW)